Dutch Defence: Other second moves

-Black sometimes starts with the move-order 1...e6 to avoid these lines, although Black must then be ready to play the French Defence if White continues 2.e4, rendering the Dutch no longer an option.
-The Staunton gambit remains a good choice of opening for white in blitz tournaments where black has little time to ponder the most accurate defense.
+Black sometimes starts with the move order 1...e6 to avoid these lines, although Black must then be ready to play the French Defence if White continues 2.e4, rendering the Dutch no longer an option.
+The Staunton Gambit remains a good choice of opening for White in blitz tournaments where Black has little time to ponder the most accurate defence.